Woidly/spellcast-solver/README.md

 But some things are missing:

 - Doesn't recommend shuffling (use your brain to figure out when to shuffle)
-- It doesn't make any assumptions (no "estimated values"), it just works with current data (in most cases results are the same as in original solver)
+- It doesn't make any assumptions (no "estimated values"), it just works with current board state (in most cases results are the same as in original solver)

 Some things are exclusive to this solver: